The home of Cyber

 We work with academia to help develop new courses and entry-routes into the profession, as well as corporate and government organisations to promote the growth of talent in the workplace.
 In doing so we provide a universally accepted focal point for the information security profession.
 We accredit information security professionals to ensure that they meet the highest professional standards and our competency-based memberships are widely recognised in the information security industry.

 CIISec started out life as the Institute of Information Security Professionals (IISP) when it was founded by leaders of the profession in 2006 to address the problem of how to recognise a competent information security practitioner.
 From this in 2007 our first Skills Framework was devised to measure skills and competency in cyber security.
 From here the Skills Framework was used to accredit our growing membership as we worked alongside our Corporate members, Academia and Government.
 With over a decade of accredited individuals and benchmarking the profession we grew to represent over 8,000 individuals in the cyber security industry.
-The on 12th December 2018.
-Her Majesty The Queen graciously granted the organisation a Royal Charter of Incorporation and the Chartered Institute of Information Security (CIISec) as we know it today came into being.
+Then on the 12th December 2018, Her Majesty The Queen graciously granted the organisation a Royal Charter of Incorporation and the Chartered Institute of Information Security (CIISec) as we know it today came into being.

 "We are in a unique position of being the only pure-play information security institution being granted Charter, which I think demonstrates the importance that government and industry are placing on the ‘professionalisation agenda’ for information security, something we are at the centre of